weleoka/Lab2/sql_container/Load_SQL_Server.md

 However, if you modify files, they will conflict with Todd's updated files.
 So instead, you will make copies of Todd's files, and then you will update your own files.

+Type "exit" to quit the container and return to the Host.

 First, on the Host, please make copies of the following file:

 ```bash